Magical Realism Books

 There is magic in the pages of this book in all meanings of the word.
 First, read this book, then, rethink everything.
 This is a perfect example of a thought-provoking book because no two people view it the same way.
 If you are looking for animal fiction books, this one is a must.

-This is a magical realism book that is narrated by Death.
-And in this haunting magical realism book, he tells the story of Liesel, a young girl in Nazi Germany in 1939.
+This magical realism book is narrated by Death.
+Death tells the story of Liesel, a young girl in Nazi Germany in 1939.
 Liesel is living with her foster parents and learning to read from stolen books.
+She also shares these books with the Jewish man who is hiding in her basement.

 Beloved by Toni Morrison